 The buzzing and ringing associated with tinnitus can be quite loud at times.
 That’s why you might be tempted to simply turn the volume on your music up in an attempt to drown out the unwanted buzzing.

 And, if you knew nothing about the causes of tinnitus, this might seem like an understandable course of action.
 You just want to maintain your day-to-day life, right?
 Turn up the volume and get on with it, you think; that ringing will go away eventually.
 Only… it won’t.
 In fact, turning up the volume to drown out the sound of tinnitus-related ringing will only accelerate the deterioration of your hearing.

-That’s why when you begin to notice signs of stress in your ears the solution is to get treatment.
+That’s why when you begin to notice signs of stress in your ears, the solution is to get treatment.
 There are behavioral therapies and sound masking devices that can safely treat your tinnitus symptoms and help you hear better.
+Many people also find that wearing hearing aids help.
+A shocking number of people with tinnitus also have hearing loss, and treating one helps relieve the other.
 You can also make improvements to your immediate environment to ease the strain on your ears (or, at the very least, you can take steps to protect your ears from the sounds of your environment).